klark973/vm/README.md

 VM files will be created in the current directory with the following
 parameters: GUESTNAME=WS10, CORES=8, MEMORY=4G, BOOTIMAGE=/iso/image.iso,
-all other by default; then job 'prepare' will be executed inside special RESCUE VM; then VM will be bootted once from the specified BOOTIMAGE;
+all other by default; then job "prepare" will be executed inside special RESCUE VM; then VM will be bootted once from the specified BOOTIMAGE;
 and after the VM will be switched off, a snapshot "S0" will be created.

 `vm --no-uefi --tmeout=30 @restore S2 @job add-ssh-keys`

-VM will be restored from snapshot S2; then job 'add-ssh-keys' will be executed inside special RESCUE VM: this job has a 30 seconds time limit for executing from job start, and VM will be started in Legacy/CSM mode, even if it VM was created with UEFI-boot.
+VM will be restored from snapshot "S2"; then job "add-ssh-keys" will be executed inside special RESCUE VM: this job has a 30 seconds time limit for executing from job start; and VM will be started in Legacy/CSM mode, even if it VM was created with UEFI-boot.

 ![More VM examples](vm.png "Typical usage of the VM utility")

 ## Getting help

 Just run: `vm -h`.
+See also: `alt2deploy -h`.

 ## License